-If you are selected to interview for an Honors Program entry-level attorney position with the Department of Justice this fall, then we want your interview experience to be a positive one.
-The information below explains how to schedule your interview, provides information about travel costs and reimbursement, tells you where to find interview locations, provides guidance on how to deal with travel emergencies (i.e., cancelled flights) and answers other important questions.
-We strongly recommend that you print a copy of this information and bring it with you if you travel by commercial carrier.
+If you are selected to interview through the Honors Program this fall, then we want your interview experience to be a positive one.
+The information below explains how to schedule your interview, identifies components with restricted interview dates, and answers other important questions.
 The links below will take you directly to the subject listed.

 - Notice of Selection